"How do I get a data science job?"

 Entry level Data Scientists earn $80-$100k per year.
 The average US Data Scientist makes $118K.
 Some Senior Data Scientists make between $200,000 to $300,000 per year.

-Start building your data science career today for the cost of a nice dinner.
-Just $49 gets gives you several fail-safe processes to figure out what kind of data science jobs appeal to you, what those jobs suggest you learn, and how to use the data you generate through the research to guide your path to becoming a data scientist.
+Kickstart your data science career today for the cost of a nice dinner.
+Just $49 gives you THREE guides that show you tons of fail-safe processes to figure out specifically what you need to learn (down to the specific key words and topics), how to construct your data science portfolio, and how to best write your resume to become a data scientist.

 Download instantly, read on any device you have, and set yourself up for data science success.